rzmsv/coin-fetcher-app/README.md

 ## Features
 - Fetch real-time cryptocurrency prices from the CoinGecko API using coins (e.g., `bitcoin`, `ethereum`).
+- You can change scheduler timer or coin name from .env
 - Store price data in a PostgreSQL database with fields for coin ID, price, and timestamp.
 - Retrieve the latest price or average price for a given coin over specified intervals (1min, 5min, 1day).
 - Use Redis to save coin's price